denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Note: For the approach used in this stage of the analysis to be reproduceable you will need the exact coordinates of the fragments we are taking from the diploid or tetraploid protein(i.e if you should take residue 1-400, followed by 401-600 etc), however these were not provided and so although the steps outlined below are correct they are missing that bit of information.

 The analysis can be performed by following the steps below:

+ 1. We will first need to get the 3D structure for the reference protein.
+Follow the link to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
+Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format to your downloads folder.

- 1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website
+ 2. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the first fragment for the diploid sequences into the `query sequence` field, and the job name entered should be `diploid_framgment1_g10577`.
+ 3. Input the first fragment for the diploid sequences into the `query sequence` field, and the job name entered should be `diploid_framgment1_g10577`.
 It is very important this job name is given due to naming requirements in subsequent commands.

- 3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`
+ 4. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

- 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting `allow` will download a zip file into your downloads folder (Mac).
+ 5. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting `allow` will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

- 5. Repeat steps 2-4 for the other fragments of the diploid g10577 protein.
+ 6. Repeat steps 2-4 for the other fragments of the diploid g10577 protein.
 At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `diploid_fragment2_g10577` when modelling the second fragment)

- 6. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website or refresh the page
+ 7. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website or refresh the page

- 7. Input the first fragment for the tetraploid g10577 protein sequence into the `query sequence` field, and the job name entered should be `tetraploid_framgment1_g10577`.
+ 8. Input the first fragment for the tetraploid g10577 protein sequence into the `query sequence` field, and the job name entered should be `tetraploid_framgment1_g10577`.

- 8. Repeat steps 2-4 for the other fragments of the tetraploid g10577 protein.
+ 9. Repeat steps 2-4 for the other fragments of the tetraploid g10577 protein.
 At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `tetraploid_fragment2_g10577` when modelling the second fragment)

- Now to get the reference protein we will need to rebuild the fragments we have just modelled:

- 10. Follow the link to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
-Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format to your downloads folder.

- 11. Move the `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 10. Move the `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output